|

 Presented for your consideration:

 - The economy is dismal.
 Real unemployment is at post-WWII highs.
-Most 401Ks have been hammered; pensions are widely undercapitalized, with many are at risk of failure.
-Bank closures are up sharply in the last year.
-The buzz about the potential for "dollar collapse" is growing.
+Most 401Ks have been hammered; pensions are widely undercapitalized, with many at risk of failure.
+The warnings about the potential for hyperinflation, deflation, and/or currency and banking crises are growing.

 - Global grain supplies are at all-time lows.
-Agricultural productivity problems due to climate disruption are coming.
+Agricultural productivity problems are growing due to ever-freakier weather.
 The typical grocery store has a three-day inventory of food.

 - Many regions are having increasing problems with adequate, consistent fresh water supplies.